 [ good to know: on a day without rain, you could spend hours wandering in Lyon Confluence, getting your fix of culture, shopping, leisure and international fare! ]

 Our boys LOVED our 🗺 final day in Lyon (this day was planned for them; I’d had my dose of city culture!) . . .
 As we were heading home to the 🏔 Pays du Mont-Blanc, we left 🌳 Le Parc de la Tête d’Or (6è arrondissment) and Mini World Lyon (Vaulx-en-Velin) until our last day, as both of these places were located outside the city centre.

-🌳 Le Parc de la Tête d’Or – we had been once to this fabulous park on a sunny autumn’s day (with my eldest son zooming his way around independently on his new draisienne), and on this visit 7 years later, both boys were most excited about going to the 🦒 Zoo de Lyon, a FREE zoo located within the park.
+🌳 Le Parc de la Tête d’Or – we had been once to this fabulous park on a sunny autumn day (with my eldest son zooming his way around independently on his new draisienne), and on this visit 7 years later, both boys were most excited about going to the 🦒 Zoo de Lyon, a FREE zoo located within the park.
 This park was created in the 19th century, « pour donner de la nature à ceux qui n’en ont pas ».
-I’ll write a separate article about Le Parc de la Tête d’Or, as there is just so much to do here (grass for running, playgrounds, a botanical garden, a zoo and African plaine, a deer park, a manège, a boating lake . . .) – highly, highly recommended for families!
+At some point, I’ll write a separate article about Le Parc de la Tête d’Or, as there is just so much to do here (grass for running, playgrounds, a botanical garden, a zoo and African plaine, a deer park, a manège, a boating lake . . .) – highly, highly recommended for families! / website and FB page;

 After lunch, we departed for our last stop (I somehow managed to keep this a surprise all weekend!).